45+ Indiana Religious Sites

 1730 Airport Road, Centerville, IN

-Take the “G” Trail to access the seven-circuit labyrinth at Cope Environmental Center.
-It is a grass labyrinth that is mowed regularly with signs leading the way.
-Open dawn to dusk.
+Take the “G” Trail to access the seven-circuit grass labyrinth at Cope Environmental Center.
+It is open from dawn to dusk.

 Countryside Christian Church Labyrinth, Winchester